 - In-development games Design review, because we have a lot to learn from each other.
 I will focus each article on a specific design topic that this game is tackling.
 I will present the game, flush out some theory on the topic, then study how this game approach it and how to improve it.
 Do you need a hand on your game?
 Ping me!

 - Dev-team immersion: how about a dive down inside indie teams?
 How do they work, organize their budget, manage their scope, support the pressure?
-This will take time to put in place, but something I believe would help many.
+This will take time to put in place, particularly in the current situation, but something I believe would help many.

 Have you ever wondered how to build a reward system that drives players’ engagement?
+Design a combat system?
 How to deal with players onboarding?
 What are the go-to rules for a robust signs-and-feedback system?
 How to balance your difficulty?
 Cross your game’s systems in a cohesive experience?
 Playtest your game?
 Well let’s try and answer all those questions, and many more, together!

 Supporting GDKeys through Patreon

 A fair share of the content of this site won’t be gated in any way.
 I do not want to create an exclusive platform, and it is perfectly fine if you are just passing by and learning a few things along the way.
 Should you decide to support GDKeys though, you will slowly but surely make this initiative more self-sustaining (while making me deeply grateful at the same time), and allow it to grow.
 And it will come with perks for you too!